matthajec/netflix-clone/README.md

 * To use context more often (lots of times I tried to avoid using context except for large, application wide data, but I realize that it can be an imporant tool for smaller things, esspecially when creating modular components)
 * Ways the think more dynamically, creating things in such a way that they can be more easily customized and reused with the same code
 * Passing state through react-router-dom
+* Pattern of creating components that return null but run some function

 ## Challenge(s)
 * Locking down the database.
 By default all writes were blocked and all reads were allowed, this isn't what you want from something like Netflix.
-To fix it I watched a video on Firebase Security Rules and then a video on Common Expression Language in the context of security, this allowed me to come up with my security rules.
+To fix it I watched a video on Firebase Security Rules and then a video on Common Expression Language, this allowed me to come up with my security rules.

     This (below) says for all documents allow a read operation if the ```request.auth != null```, blocking unauthenticated users from accessing data.
 It then says to allow write operations if the ```request.auth.uid == 'my uuid here'```, only allowing operations from me, since that is my UID.